GoPlausible/.github/profile/README.md

 ### PLAUS Issuer's Journey:
 [top↑](#plausible_protocol)

-1- Issuer easily gets onboard to GoPlausible by opting into Plausible protocol's parent Algorand smart contract.
+1- Issuer easily gets onboard to GoPlausible by opting into PLAUSIBLE protocol's parent Algorand smart contract.
 This issues a DID and a Verifiable Credential by PLAUSIBLE protocol for the issuer and combined with account's NFD , creates a profile.

 2- Then can Issue new PLAUS (W3C DID based verifiable credentials with NFTs in background).

-3- Then activate the venue to let claims begin (This differs than start time option of Plausible).
+3- Then activate the PLAUS to let claims begin (This differs than start time option).

 Options available for PLAUS creation:

 - Time (default enabled): Start time check (compared to LatestTimestamp)
 - Geo: Country allow and ban lists.
-- Signature: Issuer's signature is needed to make Plausible claimable for every Claimer, individually.
-Each and every Claimer can receive their single claimed PLAUS (in NFT or TXN depending on Plausible config) only after Issuer's authorization via a successful method call (which obviously should happen after both venue activation and venue start time).
+- Signature: Issuer's signature is needed to make PLAUS claimable for every Claimer, individually.
+Each and every Claimer can receive their single claimed PLAUS (in NFT or TXN depending on PLAUS configuration) only after Issuer's authorization via a successful method call (which obviously should happen after both venue activation and venue start time).
 - QRCode: Upon activation a secret key will be generated and included in a transaction as a method input parameter and this TXN is then communicated by a QRCode in venue location and Claimer scans this QRCode during physical presence and claims (other arguments will be added to this raw transaction object after scan and when claiming).

 Note: QRCode feature is still under heavy re-ideation, re-design and re-everything!
 So please, kindly consider it WIP and FUTURE release functionality!